 .read_line(&mut guess)

-If we hadn’t imported the io library with use std::io at the beginning of the program, we could still use the function by writing this function call as std::io::stdin.
+If we hadn’t imported the io library with use std::io; at the beginning of the program, we could still use the function by writing this function call as std::io::stdin.
 The stdin function returns an instance of std::io::Stdin, which is a type that represents a handle to the standard input for your terminal.

 Next, the line .read_line(&mut guess) calls the read_line method on the standard input handle to get input from the user.
 We’re also passing &mut guess as the argument to read_line to tell it what string to store the user input in.
 The full job of read_line is to take whatever the user types into standard input and append that into a string (without overwriting its contents), so we therefore pass that string as an argument.
 The string argument needs to be mutable so the method can change the string’s content.

 The & indicates that this argument is a reference, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
 References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references.
 You don’t need to know a lot of those details to finish this program.
-For now, all you need to know is that like variables, references are immutable by default.
+For now, all you need to know is that, like variables, references are immutable by default.
 Hence, you need to write &mut guess rather than &guess to make it mutable.
 (Chapter 4 will explain references more thoroughly.)

 Handling Potential Failure with Result